Findings from researchers at Columbia Business School and INSEAD add to growing evidence that creativity is a skill that can be learned and enhanced

 About the researchers

-Dan Wang is an Associate Professor of Business and (by courtesy) Sociology at Columbia Business School.
-He teaches the core EMBA and MBA...Read more.
+Dan Wang is Associate Professor of Business and (by courtesy) Sociology at Columbia Business School, where he is also the incoming Faculty Co-Director of...Read more.